Hermosa Beach

 All groups are led or supervised by Leah M. Niehaus, LCSW, a Certified Group Psychotherapist with extensive training and over 20 years of clinical experience.

-We conduct a thorough intake process to ensure each adolescent is a good fit for the group, both emotionally and developmentally.
+We conduct a thorough intake process to ensure each person is a good fit for the group, both emotionally and developmentally.
 When placed well, group therapy becomes a safe space for children and adolescents to explore who they are, how they relate to others, and how to manage the ups and downs of adolescence.

 Current Group Offerings